 On the one hand, this scenario sounds extremely demoralizing: nobody wants to work for someone who inspires fear.
 But on the other hand, don’t employees today want greater attention from their bosses?
 Is this attitude actually the result of “entitled” employees who only want to do things their way, without being held accountable by someone in a position of authority?
 Not exactly.

 I have a motto when it comes to performance management: Management should be good news!
 Employees shouldn’t dread the moment their boss comes to speak with them about their work.
 Quite the opposite.
 Employees should view management conversations as positive, ongoing, coaching-style dialogues that help them achieve success.
 Managers should be course-correcting, offering feedback, assisting in project planning, and providing employees with the resources needed to do their best work every step of the way.
+These are the fundamentals of management.
 In other words, if the boss’ attention feels like the Eye of Sauron, there is a problem.
 It’s usually pretty easy to tell whether the problem is with the employee or the manager.

 Whenever managers shine what I call the “bright light of scrutiny” on their direct reports, two things usually occur.
 High- and mid-level performers start to improve, and low-level performers start to squirm.
 In today’s work environment of constant, ongoing feedback, it is usually the low performers who would prefer to be left alone.
 When their performance is under the spotlight, low performers would rather avoid the pressure altogether.
 Many even “fire” themselves and leave on their own.